British Israelism: Ideology

 Parfitt suggests that the creation of British Israelism was inspired by numerous ideological factors, which included: a desire of its adherents, many of whom were from ordinary backgrounds, to prove that they had a glorious ancient past; emerging pride in Western imperialism and colonialism, and a belief in the "racial superiority of white Anglo-Saxon Protestants".
-Aikau characterized the movement as being "fundamentally about providing a rationale for Anglo-Saxon superiority."
-To Kidd, its theology represents a "quasi-heresy", which serves to "blunt the universalist message apparent in the New Testament."
+Colin Kidd points out that British Israelism gave the spiritual component of rationalizing Anglo-Saxon superiority.
+He further considers that its theology represents a "quasi-heresy", which serves to "blunt the universalist message apparent in the New Testament."
 Its role in fostering antisemitism in conservative Protestant Christianity has been noted by historians, along with its role in fostering a feeling of "racial chauvinism" which is "not always covert".

 Separately, the mythology of British Israelism has been characterized as fostering "nationalistic bellicosity" by historians.
-To some adherents, British Israelism served as a justification for British imperialism and American settler colonialism, along with the displacement of indigenous peoples which subsequently followed them.
+To some adherents, British Israelism served as a justification for British imperialism and American settler colonialism (manifest destiny), along with the displacement of indigenous peoples which subsequently followed them.